Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 Ambient lighting

-One important note for UK and European buyers: the Model Y Juniper retains the traditional turn signal stalk, which Tesla controversially removed from the Model 3 Highland — a significant day-to-day difference in traffic.
+One important note: the Model Y Juniper retains the traditional turn signal stalk, which Tesla controversially removed from the Model 3 Highland — a significant day-to-day difference for traffic and roundabout navigation, especially in the UK and Europe.

 Performance & Range: Does the Highland Have the Edge?

 The Model 3 genuinely leads on range — its lower drag coefficient gives it a real efficiency advantage.
 The Model 3 RWD at 363 miles of EPA-rated range outpaces the Model Y RWD’s ~320 miles.
-For the full picture on what EVs cost to run, see our EV vs Gas cost reality check for 2026.
+For the full picture on what EVs cost to run vs gas cars in 2026, see our EV vs Gas cost reality check.

 Which Should You Buy?
 The Honest Verdict